-Vodafone, however, also sells the use of its hardware to third-party mobile virtual network operators (MVNOs).
-These smaller service providers may lack the people and marketing power of Vodafone, but with low overheads they are able to provide great value SIM-only plans with equally good mobile coverage.
-We’ve gathered together some of the best-value providers on the Vodafone network to make choosing your next mobile plan a little bit easier.
+Vodafone also sells the use of its network to third-party mobile virtual network operators (MVNOs).
+These smaller service providers may lack the people and marketing power of Vodafone, but with low overheads they are able to provide competitive SIM-only phone plans with equally reliable coverage.
+That’s why we’ve gathered together the best-value providers operating on the Vodafone network to make choosing your next mobile plan a little bit easier.

-One of Australia’s biggest home broadband providers, TPG now offers a selection of competitive prepaid mobile plans on the Vodafone 4G network.
+One of Australia’s biggest home broadband providers, TPG now offers a selection of competitive prepaid mobile phone plans on the Vodafone 4G network.
 All three are available on no contract terms, with the cheapest of the bunch costing just $19.99.
 This plan brings unlimited calls and $550 of value in addition to 1.5GB of data.
-Keep an eye on this plan because it often comes with a limit time offer, meaning you pay a mere $10 for the first six months.

-The next two TPG plans bring unlimited call and text credit, along with 2GB and 5GB, for $29.99 or $34.99 respectively.
+The next two TPG plans bring unlimited call and text credit, along with 3GB and 7GB, for $29.99 or $34.99 respectively.
 TPG’s biggest plan consists of 10GB data for $39.99, and is in fact the cheapest prepaid plan to offer 10GB.
 If that’s not value then we don’t know what is.
 If you find yourself needing more data, TPG charges you 10c per MB – but billed on a per KB basis to maximise your data usage.
 In summary, TPG are leaders because of:

 - Simple, easy to compare plans